johnnybionic/microservices-queues-routes/external-simulator/README.md

 are some small differences, for example the queue naming is slightly different (see .properties files), plus the configuration (see *MQConfiguration.java)

+# demo mode

+This module provides a demo mode that creates and populates an in-memory database.
+Use '-Dspring.profiles.active=demo', or this command line:

+mvn spring-boot:run -Dspring.profiles.active=demo

+As this module uses native JDBC, the in-memory database is initialised programmatically.
+See DemoDataConfig.java